COLAB2/midca/README.md

 1. MIDCA is written for python 2.7; currently it will not run with other python versions.

 2. To install MIDCA, run the setup.py file in this folder using python 2.7.

+    ```
+    python setup.py install
+    ```

     If you will be making changes to MIDCA's code, use the `develop` option, like the following (assuming 2.7 is your default python).

      ```
     python setup.py develop
     ```

 3. For a simple interactive version of MIDCA, run